Someone2024/Todo-List/README.md

 # Simple Todo List App

-The Simple Todo List App is a minimalist task management application that helps you keep track of your to-do items in a simple way manner.
-With its straightforward interface and essential features, it allows you to stay organized and focused on your tasks.
+The Simple Todo List App is a minimalist task management application that helps you keep track of your to-do items in a simple way.

 ## Features